docsu70/salat-companion/replit.md

 ### Navigation & UI Updates
 - Converted entire application to Arabic language with RTL layout support
 - Added Noto Sans Arabic font for proper Arabic text rendering
-- Simplified navigation to two main sections: "الرئيسية" (Home) and "القوائم" (Lists)
+- Replaced header navigation with slide-out side panel using hamburger menu
+- Enhanced navigation with descriptive cards and status indicators

 ### List Management Enhancement
 - Created unified tabbed interface for managing all lists in one page